leifdenby/matplotlib-aximgcache/README.md

 ![](test.png)

-Next, we create a new figure with an axes with different extents that the original axes and has some extra content so we can check alignment and transparency:
+Next, we create a new figure with an axes that has different extents than the original axes and has some extra content (a few green rectangles) so we can check alignment and transparency:

 ```python
 fig, ax = plt.subplots(figsize=(8, 8))